“Without data, you’re just another person with an opinion.” – W. Edwards Deming

 How to create a semantic model from a lakehouse?

-What is an example of a semantic model?
+What is the difference between a data model and a semantic model?

 Why is it called a semantic model?